-With this school year progressing quickly, you and your children are most likely settling into a routine for each day, despite reluctance to transition from the carefree, warm and slow pace of summer life.
+With the new school year progressing quickly, you and your children are probably settling into the new school routine for each day, a hectic departure from the carefree, warm and slow pace of summer life.

 While your child goes to new classes, meets new teachers, makes new friends and learns new subjects, he/she may be plagued with some old, reoccurring problems.
-Most commonly, bullying is an obstacle; the act and effects of bullying could be inhibiting your child’s ability to focus and excel in school.
+Far too commonly, bullying is an obstacle; bullying could be inhibiting your child’s ability to focus and excel in school.

-Most recently, one out of every four students (22%) report being bullied during the school year (National Center for Educational Statistics, 2015).
-Moreover, 64% of children who were bullied did not report it; only 36% reported the bullying (Petrosina, Guckenburg, DeVoe, and Hanson, 2010).
-Although you as a parent may find yourself well-informed on the topic of bullying, refreshing or furthering your knowledge on how to help can aid your child in tackling the obstacle as safely and effectively as possible.
+A recent report indicates that one out of every four students (22%) report being bullied during the school year (National Center for Educational Statistics, 2015).
+Moreover, only 36% reported the bullying (Petrosina, Guckenburg, DeVoe, and Hanson, 2010).
+Although you may be well-informed on the topic of bullying, refreshing or furthering your knowledge on how to help can aid your child in tackling the obstacle as safely and effectively as possible.

-If your child has been or is being bullied, it may feel like ceasing this behavior immediately is the most suitable next step.
-While this is an important objective, taking a broader look at the causes and motives behind why your child is being bullied (specifically from the perpetrator’s perspective) could give you greater insight on why it continues to happen, and allow you to equip your child with more specific tools to end and prevent it.
+When a child has been or is being bullied, most parents are impelled to intervene immediately.
+In addition to this important first step, it is often useful to explore the motives behind why your child is being bullied (specifically from the perpetrator’s perspective).
+This could give you greater insight into why it continues to happen, and allow you to equip your child with more specific tools to end and prevent it.

 Myths & Facts about Bullying, Courtesy of HelpGuide.org